 400. Special Topics in Communication.
 Credit 3 hours.
 Prerequisite: Junior standing or permission of the Department Head.
 A variable content course which treats subjects of special interest.
 The content will change from semester to semester and will be advertised in advance.
-May be repeated once for a total of 6 hours.
+May be repeated for a total of 15 hours as topics change.
+(As Needed)

 401/501.
 Scholastic Journalism.
 Credit 3 hours.
 Prerequisite: Junior standing or permission of the Department Head.
 A study of theories and practice in the teaching of mass media principles and/or advising of student newspapers, magazines, yearbooks, on-line operations and broadcast programming on the secondary school level.
 Variable content.
 May be repeated for a total of six hours.
+(As Needed)